As seen in:

 In each section, list your experience in reverse chronological order, starting with your current or most recent activities.

-Pro Tip: Certain schools only accept resumes written using their predefined MBA Word resume templates available on their websites.
+Pro Tip: How should your resume look?
+Certain schools only accept resumes written using their predefined MBA Word resume templates available on their websites.
 If such is the case: you have to play by their rules.
 Also, make sure to read all application requirements carefully.
 Usually, admissions committees will ask candidates to submit their resumes using a uniform file name template, for instance: FirstName_LastName_Resume.

 For more information on resume formatting, visit our dedicated guide: How to Make the Most of Your Resume Format